-Generations United’s Programs of Distinction designation was developed and launched in 2010 with support from the New York Life Foundation.
-The intention of this designation is to recognize excellence while celebrating the rich diversity among intergenerational programs.
-The designation is active for 3 years.
+This designation, developed and launched in 2010 with support from the New York Life Foundation, serves as the U.S. benchmark for intergenerational programs and is based on the criteria that underpin the effectiveness of any intergenerational program.
+The intention of the designation is to recognize excellence while celebrating the rich diversity among intergenerational programs.

 How to Apply:

-- Complete the short pre-application checklist below to see if your program qualifies.
+- Complete the pre-application checklist below to see if your program qualifies.

-- Submit application and supporting documentation online OR submit hard copy via mail to:
+- Submit application and supporting documentation online at https://generationsunited.wufoo.com/forms/z1u5prhz0pc1yvm/.

 Current Programs of Distinction: